 Dr Auwalu identified analytical thinking skills are always needed by leaders in the healthcare system as complex problems are bound to happen.
 Some of the additional skills needed to facilitate leadership in hospitals he enumerated include seeking opportunities for professional development, prioritizing communication, leading by example, delegating responsibilities, and demonstrating self-confidence, trustworthiness and accountability.

-Nana Asmau Bala, a student of the Physiotherapy Department level 200, said the program is insightful because the expert, addressed many issues that can help us in school and after our graduation.
+Nana Asmau Bala, a student of the Physiotherapy Department level 200, said the Programme is insightful because the expert, addressed many issues that can help us in school and after our graduation.

 Dr Ajayi thanked the resource person and the students for their cooperation and attention throughout the session.